All Episodes

 He's the guy that we need to sit down and talk with.

-We need to figure out what he said to the to uh it what what took place in these meetings with with Christopher Steele, because a lot of these emails.
+We need to figure out what he said to what took place in these meetings with Christopher Steele.

 But Chris, but wait a minute.

-Because remember, in when President Trump was coming in office.
+Because remember, when President Trump was coming in office, now we're post-stating this, that Orr and Steele are still involved.

-Remember, it's unverified and salacious according to Comey's telling Trump in January of 2017 before he takes the oath of office.
+Remember, it's unverified and salacious, according to Comey's telling Trump in January of 2017 before he takes the oath of office.

-And yet, meanwhile, we we now know that not only was was uh Christopher Steele being paid by the DNC and Hillary, but now also by the FBI, and then was fired by the FBI, but the F by FBI still used it, even though he was a liar and a leaker, they still used it as the basis to get the FISA warrant against Donald Trump's associate in that particular case.
+And yet, meanwhile, we now know that not only was Christopher Steele being paid by the DNC and Hillary, but now also by the FBI, and then was fired by the FBI.

 They just routed it through Bruce and Nellie Orr.